agsb/minute/docs/Logics.md

 _Morse code is made of silence, dits and dahs_

-There are two keys for each finger, except for pinkys.
+Minute have only two keys for each finger, except for pinkys,  Use [Tap and Hold](https://blog.zsa.io/tap-hold-explained/).

-Any key could be a modifier for next key.
-Use [Tap and Hold](https://blog.zsa.io/tap-hold-explained/)
+The key codes from USB-HID are grouped in layers.

+Common keyboards uses only Shift, Control, ALter, GUI, as modifiers.
+Minute does any key as a modifier and act as extended "shift" to momentary change the layer for following key.

+# What keys ?

 The USB HID specification reserves eight dead keys as modifiers and include an extense list of functions.
 The standart definition for keys is at the [USB-HID](https://www.usb.org/sites/default/files/documents/hid1_11.pdf).
 Used by QMk, ZMK, TMK Firmware libraries.
-Examples for USB-HID <https://www.silabs.com/documents/public/application-notes/AN249.pdf>

-# What keys ?

 For all ASCII chars, grouped as 31 control, 26 lowercase, 26 uppercase, 10 digits and 32 symbols.
 With extended capability for UTF-8 and special functions, as Shift, Control, Alter, Meta, and